typeetfunc/english-lessons/Past Simple.md

 -   I've been on holiday.
 I went to Spain and Portugal.

 **Main events in a story**
-we often use the past simple for the actions in the story and the past continuous for the background.
+we often use the past simple for the actions in the story and the [[Past Continuous]] for the background.

 -   He *went* to a café.
 People *were chatting* and music *was playing*.
 He sat down and ordered a coffee.